albertomorini/ITSM_Project/readme.md

       - Backlog -> A
 5. Measurement Procedures
    1. Time to Market
+      (give and describe the card for each)
-   2. Performance to Contact
+   3. Performance to Contact
-   3. Standardization
-   4. Waste
+   4. Standardization
-   5.
+   5. Waste
+   6. Service Costs
+   7. Backlog
 6. Conclusion: what's our impact (ITSM), the value that we provide to the bank. -> A+S